MNYeruva/JourneyOfAnsible/README.md

 # JourneyOfAnsible
-I am using this repository to document my journey learning about Ansible
+I am using this repository to document my journey learning about Ansible.